Jeevaselvaraju/Kaggle-Bike-Demand-Predictions/README.md

 # Kaggle-Bike-Demand-Predictions
-Dataset is taken from Kaggle.
+# Dataset is taken from Kaggle.
+# Used Linear Regression to predict the Model.